Dumfries High School Marchmount Dumfries DG1 1PX

 Throughout your time at school you’ll have to make some big decisions about your future, and that’s where Skills Development Scotland’s Careers Advisers come in.

-Zoe Knox is based right here in the school to give you the careers support you need throughout your time with us.
+Andrea Zavaroni is based right here in the school to give you the careers support you need throughout your time with us.

-Through a combination of group sessions, one-to-one interviews and drop in clinics Zoe will help you understand how your personality, interests and values are key to making the right career decisions.
+Through a combination of group sessions, one-to-one interviews and drop in clinics Andrea will help you understand how your personality, interests and values are key to making the right career decisions.
 Careers Advisers can also help you understand how to develop and use your talents and skills, explore where they could take you, and identify who can help you with your career journey.
 All to help you plan for and manage your career.

 Apprenticeships.scot